 11. Enroll in a summer tech camp

 Summer tech programs have become a nationwide necessity due to the lack of CS in schools, and depending on where you live, you may find numerous options nearby. iD Tech programs for ages 7-18 are held at over 150 campuses including Stanford, MIT, Caltech, University of Hong Kong, and Imperial College London.
 Students choose from cutting-edge courses in coding, game development, AI and machine learning, virtual reality, robotics engineering, film production, and much more.

 12. Experiment with online coding courses

 13. Embrace the value of video games

 The internet is overflowing with articles touting the educational value of popular video games like Minecraft.
 So what's all the hype about?
-To start, this “sandbox” game is the epitome of creativity, presenting limitless opportunity to explore and problem-solve within a world of building blocks.
+To start, this "sandbox" game is the epitome of creativity, presenting limitless opportunity to explore and problem-solve within a world of building blocks.
 In an academic setting, the benefits are even more apparent, as students create themes, storylines, dialog between characters, objectives, goals, and more.
 Experienced players can focus on the underlying mechanics of the game, delving deeper into game development, modding, and level design.
 Learn more about our officially licensed Fortnite Camps, or view iD Tech Minecraft camps.